GenPi64/gentoo-on-rpi-64bit/README.md

 on the image to include v3d support for the new Pi4).
 Note however that this is still work in progress, so you may experience issues with certain applications.
 The image (as shipped) uses the mixed-mode [`vc4-fkms-v3d`](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=159853) overlay / driver (see `/boot/config.txt`, or <kbd>Applications</kbd>&rarr;<kbd>Settings</kbd>&rarr;<kbd>RPi Config Tool</kbd>; you can change the driver if you wish to, or are experiencing serious glitches).
 On my RPi4 B at least, a `glxgears` score significantly in excess 1000fps can be obtained on an unloaded system  (~400fps on a loaded desktop).
 Incidentally, in normal use the main load is the Xfce window manager's compositor - try turning it off to see (via <kbd>Applications</kbd>&rarr;<kbd>Settings</kbd>&rarr;<kbd>Window Manager Tweaks</kbd>, <kbd>Compositor</kbd> tab) .
 YMMV - if you experience problems with this setup (or find that e.g. your system is stuck on the 'rainbow square' at boot time after a kernel update), you can fall-back to the standard framebuffer mode by commenting out the `dtoverlay=vc4-fkms-v3d` line in `/boot/config.txt` (i.e., the file `config.txt` located in the microSD card's first partition).
    > Kodi, VLC and SMPlayer have been pre-installed on the image, and they will all make use of accelerated (Mesa/gl) playback.
 Because of incompatibilities and periodic crashes when using it, XVideo (xv) mode has been disabled in the X server (`/etc/X11/xorg.conf.d/50-disable-Xv.conf`); this doesn't really impinge on usability.
 NB: **if you find video playback framerates too slow**, it is always worth **disabling the window manager's compositor** (see point immediately above) as a first step.
 Hint: for some video types, SMPlayer and Kodi perform significantly better than VLC, so if you do experience 'glitchy' playback with one media player, try using one of the others.

-* As of v1.4.0 of this image, 'true' kms mode (`vc4-kms-v3d`) is usable for regular RPi users (this can be easily selected via <kbd>Applications</kbd>&rarr;<kbd>Settings</kbd>&rarr;<kbd>RPi Config Tool</kbd>).
-Please note that window manager compositing _should be turned off_ when using this mode, and accordingly, I have modified the existing [rpi3-safecompositor service](#safecompositor) to do this automatically.
-   > For avoidance of doubt, **f**kms, the shipped default, is unaffected by this.
-Also please note that Pi-Top users should **not** use the 'true' kms mode; as Pi-Top speaker audio output is not supported under it.
-Also, since **f**kms mode is the factory default for the Buster release of Raspbian, it is likely to receive the most support going forward, and as such, my recommendation would be to stick with that.

-* ALSA sound on the system is operative and routed by default through the headphone jack on the Pi.
-If you connect a sound-capable HDMI monitor (or television) sound should automatically also play through that device (in parallel) - at the moment there is only one 'master' volume control available.
-   > In addition to Kodi, VLC and SMPlayer (all of which can play audio) the image also includes Clementine, which has good audio library support and is well integrated with on-line music services.
-NB - on first launch, Clementine sometimes fails to start, if it has difficulties creating its necessary database files.
-If this occurs, log out, log back in, and try launching Clementine again.
-Once it has first started successfully (for a given user) the issue disappears.

-   > Hint: if you have headphones connected to your RPi3, but can't hear anything, issue (as the regular user, in a terminal) `amixer -c 0 cset numid=3 1` to force sound to route to the onboard jack (this will cause HDMI output to be muted too).
-Issue `amixer -c 0 cset numid=3 2` to turn HDMI audio output on again (muting the headphones).

-* As of v1.5.0 of the image, full `pulseaudio` support has been built into all supplied packages (via a global USE flag).

-* If you are using a Pi-Top chassis, and want to get everything working, please join our discord or open an issue here.
-We don't have one to test on, and various packages are bitrotting.
-We're happy to bring things back, but most packages have been mothballed.

 * The frequency governor is switched to `ondemand` (from the default, `powersave`), for better performance, as of version 1.0.1.
 This is managed by the `sys-apps/rpi3-ondemand-cpufreq` package (see [below](#ondemand)).
   * If you are using an RPi3 Model B board, the frequency will switch dynamically between 600MHz and 1.2GHz, depending on load.
 On a Model B+, it will switch between 600MHz and 1.4GHz.
 On an RPi4, it will switch between 600MHz and 1.5GHz.